Skip to content

 Retatrutide

 Retatrutide (LY3437943) is an investigational triple agonist developed by Eli Lilly that simultaneously activates GIP, GLP-1, and glucagon receptors.
-Phase 2 clinical data demonstrated 24.2% mean body weight reduction at the highest dose over 48 weeks — the highest weight loss reported for any investigational obesity drug at that stage.
-The Phase 3 TRIUMPH-4 trial in adults with obesity and knee osteoarthritis subsequently reported up to 28.7% mean weight loss at 68 weeks alongside a 75.8% reduction in WOMAC knee pain.
-Phase 3 TRIUMPH trials remain ongoing as of May 2026.
+Phase 2 data demonstrated 24.2% mean body weight reduction at the highest dose over 48 weeks.
+The pivotal Phase 3 TRIUMPH-1 obesity trial, reported by Lilly on May 21 2026, met its primary endpoint with 28.3% mean weight loss at 12 mg over 80 weeks (≈70.3 lbs) and 30.3% at 104 weeks in the BMI ≥35 subgroup.
+A previously untested 4 mg low-dose arm produced ≈19% weight loss (≈47.2 lbs), suggesting a potentially better GI-tolerability tier than the maximum dose.
+The earlier Phase 3 TRIUMPH-4 trial in adults with obesity and knee osteoarthritis reported up to 28.7% mean weight loss at 68 weeks alongside a 75.8% reduction in WOMAC knee pain.
+Full TRIUMPH-1 data is expected at the ADA 2026 Scientific Sessions in June.

 Read full profile →